Kikubernetes/tilemake-en/README.md

 1. To synchronize paging through the cross-sectional images (to make them look like a radiologist's viewer), set parameters as shown in the upper right figure.

     1. Scroll the image to the desired starting position.
-    2. set the box (Z-axis) at the right end of Translate to a value that matches the end position.
+    2. Set the box (Z-axis) at the right end of Translate to a value that matches the end position.
 If you are not sure, set the same value as in the figure and adjust it later.
     3. In Capture, set Start Index to 0 and Frames to the number of frames you want.
-    4. choose a name for the image in Output's Prefix (T2, DWI, etc., the simpler the better)
+    4. Choose a name for the image in Output's Prefix (T2, DWI, etc., the simpler the better)
     5. Select the directory where you want to output the images.
     6. After setting, perform a test play using the triangle button in the lower left corner to adjust the settings.
-    7. if the conditions i-iii are met, the position can be synchronized regardless of the slice thickness.
+    7. If settings ⅰ, ⅱ, and ⅲ are aligned with each other, the position can be synchronized regardless of the slice thickness.

 1. Press record button (red circle) to save as png.
-1. when the images you want to put on the slides are collected, the preparation is complete.
+1. When the images you want to put on the slides are collected, the preparation is complete.

 (If anyone knows how to automate this part of the process, please let me know.)

 ### Cooking

-#### tilemake.sh to create tiled png files
+#### Run tilemake.sh to create tiled png files

 First, download tilemake.sh.
 Right click and select "Download Linked File".
 Assuming ~/imgdir is the directory where you saved the "pre-cooked" png files